 In between the slide and sand pit area and the obstacle course, is an exercise area as well as life-size foosball.

 Fairfield Adventure Park has a number of BBQs and picnic shelters, mostly near the slides.
 You can book a shelter through Fairfield City Council and understandably they are very popular for birthday parties.
 There is also lots of space to spread out a picnic rug.

-The toilets are near the obstacle course and there is a water re-fill station there as well.
+The toilets are near the obstacle course and there’s a water re-fill station there as well.
 In between the obstacle course area and baseball field, is the kiosk.
 It seems to only be open when there is a game on.
-Plus there is another toilet here.
+Plus there’s another toilet here.

 Things to Keep in Mind

 - Parking can fill up quickly on the weekend.

 - The play equipment is spread across a large area and there isn’t line of sight between some sections.

 - Toilets are down the back of the playground, along with the bubbler.

 - Kids 5yrs and under will likely need an adult or older sibling to help them up the rope down to get to the big slides.